Davidson edges Loyola Chicago 59-56 for third straight win

 Freshman Hyunjung Lee scored a career-high 19 points off the bench shooting 7 of 8 including 5 of 6 from 3-point range.
 Kellan Grady added 16 points on 7-of-11 shooting for Davidson (6-5).

-Jon Axel Gudmundsson broke a 54-all tie with a 3-pointer with 2:10 remaining.
-Tate Hall reduced the deficit to a point with a jump shot with 1:44 left and neither team scored until Brajkovic’s free throws.
+Jon Axel Gudmundsson broke a 54-all tie with a 3-pointer with a 3-pointer with 2:10 remaining.
+Tate Hall reduced the deficit by a point with a jump shot with 1:44 to go and neither team scored until Brajkovic’s free throws.
 Hall missed a 3 attempt to end the game.

 Marquise Kennedy scored 16 points off the bench for the Ramblers (8-5).
 Keith Clemons and Hall each scored 11.